EYBlockchain/nightfall_3/doc/nightfall_node.md

 These can be run from another terminal window because the terminal used to deploy the Nightfall node is used for log output.

-[ ] Set the `ENVIROMENT` environment variable as above (and to the same value) [ ] Set the `PROPOSER_KEY` and `CHALLENGER_KEY` environent variables separately if you want to use different accounts from `ETH_PRIVATE_KEY`, otherwise just set `ETH_PRIVATE_KEY` (the value can be different from the one used for deployment), and that will be used by the Proposer and Challenger applications by default.
+[ ] Set the `ENVIROMENT` environment variable as above (and to the same value) [ ] Set the `PROPOSER_KEY` and `CHALLENGER_KEY` environent variables separately if you want to use different accounts from `ETH_PRIVATE_KEY`, otherwise just set them to the same value as `ETH_PRIVATE_KEY` (the value can be different from the one used for deployment), and that will be used by the Proposer and Challenger applications by default.

 [ ] Set the `BLOCKCHAIN_URL` environment variable as above (and to the same value).

 [ ] Run `bin/start-apps`.

 You now have a complete nightfall node running.
 The `Nf3` class is the simplest way to interact with it from a user application.